Seven Foods Other Than Orange to Get Your Daily Dose of Vitamin C

 Green Chilli pepper

-While this spicy vegetable is never in the list of favorites, did you know that it can improve your skin texture, immunity, and eyesight?
-Rich in beta-carotene green chili pepper is also a great addition in the diet of those trying to control their blood sugar levels.
+While this spicy vegetable is never on the list of favorites, did you know that it can improve your skin texture, immunity, and eyesight?
+Rich in beta-carotene green chili pepper is also a great addition to the diet of those trying to control their blood sugar levels.

 However, make sure you do not overcook it, or store it in a damp open space.
 Green chili pepper loses the goodness of vitamin c when exposed to heat, air, or light.